 Directions:

-- Prepare the marinade by mixing soy sauce, minced ginger, minced garlic, lime juice, and olive oil in a bowl.
+- Mix soy sauce, minced ginger, minced garlic, lime juice and olive oil in a bowl.

-- Marinate the tuna steaks for at least 30 minutes, allowing the flavors to penetrate.
+- Marinate the tuna for at least 30 minutes so flavors sink in.

-- Preheat the grill to medium-high and grill the tuna for 2-3 minutes on each side.
+- Preheat grill to medium-high and grill tuna 2-3 minutes each side.

-- Serve fresh off the grill and enjoy.
+- Serve right off the grill and enjoy.

 Recipe 2: Pan-Seared Yellowfin Tuna with Garlic Butter